qwaneu/qwaneu.github.io/_drafts/tdd-act-stupid-in-implementation.md

 getting this right.
 It saved us a lot of issues.

-_Act Stupid in Implementation_ works well in a 'ping-pong' pair programming setting, where one writes the test, and the other tries to get away with as little code as possible to make it pass.
+_Act Stupid in Implementation_ works well in a 'ping-pong' pair programming setting, where one person writes the test, and the other tries to get away with writing the bare minimum amount code needed to make the test pass.
+This is great fun to do, and really sharpens our sense for what is minimal.

 ## Further reading